alanng10/Lang/Docue/a.md

 The letter "C" refers to class that is applicable to all.

 The letter "D" refers to direct that is applicable to all.
+It refers to diret that is applicable to all.

 The letter "E" refers to effect that is applicable to all.
 It refers to engin that is applicable to all.